renjithmadhavan/data-science-portfolio/_posts/articles/2016-12-17-WNV-BlogPost.md

 It's clear from the density map that there are hotspot traps where West Nile is more common than others, and this appears to influence nearby traps.

-Now that we have a good 2-dimensional view of the occurance of WNV, I next wanted to get a sense of how this pattern of West Nile Virus changed over time in relation to the geography.
+Now that we have a good 2-dimensional view of the occurence of WNV, I next wanted to get a sense of how this pattern of West Nile Virus changed over time in relation to the geography.
 I did this by creating an animated version of this map using a new R package called gganimate.
-I chose to remove the background map of chicago to get a clearer visual of positive vs negative cases.
+I chose to remove the background map of Chicago to get a clearer visual of positive vs negative cases.
 This animation uses the new gganimate package.

 {% highlight r %}